immutable/imx-core-sdk-golang/README.md

 The L1 signer is based on your Ethereum wallet ([Getting started > Wallet](https://docs.x.immutable.com/docs/getting-started-guide/#wallet)).
 To use most workflow functions, you will need to implement an L1 signer using your Ethereum wallet.
-Your implementation must satisfy [L1Signer interface](src/signers/signers.go).
+Your implementation must satisfy the [L1Signer interface](src/signers/signers.go).
 See [BaseL1Signer](examples/workflows/utils/signer.go) for a sample implementation of L1 Signer.

 #### L2 Signer

 Some methods require an L2 signer as a parameter.
-The Core SDK expects you will generate your own L2 signer.
+The Core SDK expects you to generate your own L2 signer.

 ```go
 import (